johnmiller/learn-kafka/README.md

 - Static memberships and Cooperative Sticky Assignor optimize rebalance behavior.
 - Static memberships reduce rebalance frequency by extending session timeouts and using unique group instance IDs.
 - Cooperative Sticky Assignor improves rebalance efficiency by iteratively approaching the desired state.

+### Chapter 10 - Cleaning up messages
+- Kafka offers two main approaches for message cleanup: log retention and log compaction.
+- Log retention deletes messages based on age, while log compaction removes outdated data based on keys.
+- Log compaction ensures that only the latest message for each key is retained, which is suitable for scenarios such as updating customer data.
+- Log retention is simpler to implement, clearing messages based on age and supporting various use cases such as data privacy compliance and changelog data management.
+- Both methods have tradeoffs: log retention is easier but less precise, while log compaction requires more effort but ensures data accuracy.
+- Log retention can be configured based on partition size or time, offering flexibility in managing storage space.
+- Log compaction parameters determine the threshold for segment cleaning and ensure that only outdated data is removed.
+- Log compaction maintains message order and offsets, preserving data consistency.
+- If a consumer tries to fetch messages that don’t exist, the brokers simply return the next messages.
+- Kafka’s log cleaner periodically checks for outdated data and optimizes log storage by removing unnecessary segments.
+- Regular segment rotation ensures efficient log management, preventing log bloat and optimizing storage usage.
+- Kafka’s flexibility in message cleanup allows for tailored data management strategies based on specific use cases.
+- Tombstone messages facilitate selective deletion in log compaction, ensuring efficient data cleanup.
+- Tombstones are eventually removed to prevent log inflation, with configurable retention periods.